yaqwsx/KiKit/doc/faq.md

 - specify `tolerance: 20mm` for `source` (i.e., `--source 'tolerance: 20mm'`) to
   enlarge the board outline bounding box.
 The default value is 5 mm.

-## I rotated my board in a panel and the component references did not rotate.

-KiCAD, more precisely Pcbnew, has a feature for component references "Keep upright".
-When this option is on, the label will turn so it is always upright ignoring the component orientation.
-If you wish to preserve your references orientation even when you rotate the board, uncheck this option in reference properties.

 ## My milled slots are gone!
 How can I preserve them?

 KiKit's `millradius` parameter from the `postprocess` section simulates the